Best Spawn Peeks on Emerald Plains in Rainbow Six Siege (2026 Guide)

 Music door

-If you're hunting round-one impact on Second floor, Music door grades A for effectiveness, with a difficulty of 3/5.
-Community voting will refine that over time.
+If you're hunting round-one impact on Second floor, Music door is one of the more reliable options — a community grade of A from 6 votes, with a difficulty of 3/5.

 Where to look and how to execute